PipedreamHQ/pipedream/docs/docs/code/nodejs/using-data-stores/README.md

 ## Workflow counter example

-For example, if you'd like to set up a counter to count the number of times the workflow executes:
+You can use a data store as a counter.
+For example, this code counts the number of times the workflow runs:

 ```javascript
 export default defineComponent({